Dark Mode

 2. Visit The US Embassy Or Consulate

 Contact the nearest U.S. Embassy or Consulate in your country and ask about specific requirements for U.S. citizens marrying abroad.
-Typically, the Embassy or Consulate will provide guidance and notary services for certain documents.
+Typically, the embassy or consulate will provide guidance and notary services for certain documents.

 3. Obtain A Marriage License